 Miller, Jo.
 “How to write an artist's statement,” Art Papers, V. 21 (September/October 1997), 35.

-Schreiber, Barbara."War of words," Art Papers Magazine V. 25 (Mar/Apr 2001), 10.
+Schreiber, Barbara."War of The Words," Art Papers Magazine V. 25 (Mar/Apr 2001), 10.

 The focus of this article is writing an artist statement specifically designed for approaching shows.
-This article is available in print in the library and online as a PDF (if you search for the article by its title in Art Source).

-The Gund Library subscribes to many databases that can help you locate articles on any topic.
-To find more articles about writing an artist statement, search ART SOURCE.
 If you are off campus, you will need to log-in through a proxy server using the same username and password you use to log-on to a computer on campus.